 The District's assessments are levied and collected through County of Madera Assessor and Treasurer-Tax Collector departments.
-The District contracts with the County of Madera to provide certain services to the District.
+The District contracts with the County of Madera to provide certain maintenance services.
 The District's accounting and clerical functions are performed by County personnel.
 County of Madera charges the District for administrative costs incurred.